digitalfortress-tech/ad-rotator/README.md

 A fast, light-weight and highly configurable JS library to rotate advertisements.

 **Ad-rotator.js**
-- is a vastly performant library in pure Javascript
 - has **NO DEPENDENCIES** :D
 - allows you to **display native advertisements to adblock users** as well
 - is a light-weight library, only [![](https://badgen.net/bundlephobia/minzip/ad-rotator)](https://bundlephobia.com/package/ad-rotator) minified and gzipped